Greg Jones (baseball, born 1998): Professional career

+Tampa Bay Rays

-Jones was selected by the Tampa Bay Rays in the first round with the 22nd overall selection of the 2019 Major League Baseball draft.
+The Tampa Bay Rays selected Jones in the first round, with the 22nd overall selection, of the 2019 Major League Baseball draft.
 He signed with the Rays for $3 million.

-Jones made his professional debut with the Hudson Valley Renegades of the Class A Short Season New York–Penn League.
+Jones made his professional debut with the Hudson Valley Renegades of the Low–A New York–Penn League.
 Over 48 games, he slashed .335/.413/.461 with one home run, 24 RBIs, and 19 stolen bases.
-Jones did not play a minor league game in 2020 due to the cancellation caused by the COVID-19 pandemic.
+Jones did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-He began the 2021 season with the Bowling Green Hot Rods of the High-A East and was promoted to the Montgomery Biscuits of the Double-A South in August.
+Jones began the 2021 season with the Bowling Green Hot Rods of the High-A East and was promoted to the Montgomery Biscuits of the Double-A South in August.
 He missed time during the season due to a quadriceps injury.
 Over 72 games between the two clubs, he slashed .270/.366/.482 with 14 home runs, forty RBIs, and 34 stolen bases.
 He opened the 2022 season back with Montgomery.
+In 79 games for Montgomery, Jones hit .238/.318/.392 with 8 home runs, 40 RBI, and 37 stolen bases.
+On November 15, 2022, the Rays added Jones to their 40-man roster to protect him from the Rule 5 draft.

+The Rays optioned Jones to the Triple-A Durham Bulls to begin the 2023 season.
+On 71 games split between Triple–A Durham and Double–A Montgomery, he hit a cumulative .244/.318/.432 with 10 home runs, 35 RBI, and 24 stolen bases.
+On September 16, 2023, Jones was placed on the 60–day injured list with a hamstring injury, ending his season.
+Jones was optioned to Triple–A Durham to begin the 2024 season.

+Colorado Rockies

+On March 21, 2024, Jones was traded to the Colorado Rockies in exchange for Joe Rock.
+He was optioned to the Triple–A Albuquerque Isotopes upon being acquired.
+On June 6, Jones was promoted to the major leagues for the first time.
+Although primarily a shortstop in the minor leagues, Jones only played right field.
+In 6 games for Colorado during his rookie campaign, he went 1-for-5 (.200) with 1 home run, 1 RBI, and 1 walk.

-Jones was optioned to the Triple-A Durham Bulls to begin the 2023 season.
+Jones was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.

+Chicago White Sox

+On March 26, 2025, Jones was claimed off waivers by the Chicago White Sox and was subsequently optioned to the Triple-A Charlotte Knights.
+He played in three games for the White Sox, recording no hits and one stolen base across two plate appearances.
+Jones was released by Chicago on May 10.

+Houston Astros

+On May 20, 2025, Jones signed a minor league contract with the Houston Astros.
+He elected free agency on November 6.